waqarabbas123/JavaScript-simple-projects/README.md

-#_Javascript_projects
+# javascript simple projects

-Using the logic of javascript i can make a simple projects . for example >
+Using the logic of javascript i can make a simpple project like that
-              simple calculator , to-do-list , etc
+        simple calculator , to-do-list , and more